faasm/faasm/docs/kubernetes.md

+# Integrations

+Faasm's recommended integration is with [KNative](https://cloud.google.com/knative/), although it also works with AWS Lambda and IBM Cloud Functions.
+For more information consult the `docs` folder.

 # Set-up and usage

 Faasm can be deployed to Kubernetes and Knative to create a distributed set-up.
 The configuration files are found in the `k8s` directory.